brainflow-dev/brainflow/docs/SupportedBoards.rst

 - :code:`ANT_NEURO_EE_225_BOARD`
 - :code:`ANT_NEURO_EE_511_BOARD`

+The following fields of BrainFlowInputParams object are supported:

+- *optional:* :code:`serial_number`, important if you have multiple devices in the same place, can be found on the amplifier label (if not provided, BrainFlow will try to autodiscover the device)

 Initialization example:

 .. code-block:: python

     params = BrainFlowInputParams()
+    params.serial_number = '123456'
     board = BoardShim(BoardIds.ANT_NEURO_EE_410_BOARD, params)  # 8 channel amplifier

 `More elaborate example <https://github.com/brainflow-dev/brainflow/blob/master/python_package/examples/tests/eego_impedances_and_eeg.py>`_ (reading EEG and impedances)